luksfarris/luksfarris.github.io/docs/references.md

 ---
 layout: default
-title: Testimonials
+title: References
 permalink: /references/
 ---

 # {{ page.title }}

-This is a space where I collect recommendations and references I received.
+This is a space where I collect recommendations and feedback I received.

 ## Valtech (formerly Kin+Carta) (2024-)